Why marketing measurements matter, and which should you use?

-No longer enough to simply count the email click-throughs or social media likes, measurement is about developing a nuanced, valuable understanding of the reach and scope of a given campaign.
-Just because the likes are rolling in and your marketing emails are cleverly avoiding the junk mail box, these are not necessarily the most effective indicators of success.
+It is no longer enough to simply count the email click-throughs or social media likes.
+Marketing measurements are about developing a nuanced, valuable understanding of the reach and scope of a given campaign.
+Just because the likes are rolling in and your marketing emails are avoiding the junk mail box, doesn’t mean success.
 Ensuring that you get maximum value from your efforts, are able to draw insights that can inform your next strategy move, and effectively calculate the costs involved are all valid reasons to measure your marketing initiatives, and there are a number of metrics you can choose.

 How to choose the right metric?

-There are a number of methods that can be employed to measure success factors, and choosing the right one for your aims, and also for the platform in question, can make sure that you are monitoring progress as effectively as possible.
+There are a number of methods that can be employed to measure success factors.
+By choosing the right one for your aims, and the platform in question, helps with effective campaign monitoring.
 Here are a few of our favourite metrics for measuring success on a variety of platforms.

 Matching goals with email metrics

 A recent whitepaper by Bronto, an international commerce marketing automation software company, (distributed by Marketing Week) argues that much more than previously, ‘today’s commerce marketers have the ability to measure and benchmark a wider range of results, such as average order value, customer lifetime, value, carts recovered [and] subscriber growth through new channels.’

 Bronto suggests that the first step towards effective email marketing measurement is to define your goals, and then align the metrics that will best demonstrate this success.
 For example, if the goal of the campaign is to increase revenue, key metrics could include: